-Impraise is a great example to demonstrate.
-On this first landing page, they offer a free white paper (typical top-of-funnel content) that only requests first name, last name, and email:
+Impraise provides a great example to demonstrate.
+On their first landing page, they offer a free white paper (typical top-of-funnel content) that only requests first name, last name, and email:

 This isn’t to say that all conversions on this demo landing page will be automatically sales qualified.
 Sales reps would also likely do their own research regarding the person’s job title and decision-making power before officially scheduling a demo with them.
 The examples clearly show a difference in how varying offers require more or less lead input.

 It’s common for most of a company’s leads to come from a select few marketing channels — but what about those leads who actually convert into paying customers?
 For example, if you know a majority of customers come from Facebook and email marketing, the leads from those referring sources are likely to be more sales-qualified than those generated from Quora and Twitter.

 Asking to be contacted is one of the easiest ways to tell that a lead is sales-qualified.
 While MQLs may request additional information, they don’t typically ask to be contacted otherwise.
 Many SQLs will actually ask to be contacted, and indicate that they’re willing to invest time discussing your product or service further.
 See Impraise demo example above.